Icon of a calendar

 Office of the State Archaeologist annual reports from 2010 through the last fiscal year are archived in the University of Iowa Digital Library.
 They are viewable in PDF format.

-This PDF contains tables, graphs, and appendices that detail funding, budgets, work plans, outreach, professional service, and a summary of OSA reports.
+This PDF contains a summary of OSA reports.

 WHO WE ARE